cockroachdb/copyist/README.md

 #### The generated copyist recording files are too big
 The size of the recording files is directly related to the number of accesses your tests make to the database, as well as the amount of data that they request.
-While copyist takes pains to generate efficient code that eliminates as much redundancy as possible, there's only so much it can do.
+While copyist takes pains to generate efficient recording files that eliminate as much redundancy as possible, there's only so much it can do.
 Try to write tests that operate over smaller amounts of interesting data.
 For tests that require large numbers of database calls, or large amounts of data, use a different form of verification.
 One nice thing about copyist is that you can pick and choose which tests will use it.
 The right tool for the right job, and all that.

 ## Limitations
 * Because of the way copyist works, it cannot be used with test and application